• Skip to primary navigation

 • Spray an 8”x8” baking dish with nonstick cooking spray.

-• In a large mixing bowl, whisk together the flour, pumpkin pie spice, baking soda, and salt until very well combined.
+• In a large mixing bowl, whisk together the flour, pumpkin pie spice, baking powder, and salt until very well combined.

 • To the bowl with the applesauce and eggs, whisk in brown sugar, vegetable oil, and vanilla extract until well combined.